thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 console.log(1 + 2);
 ```

+The vast majority of this program will focus on teaching you how to build programs capable of asynchronous I/O.

 ### Exercise

 What kind of programs do you think would prefer asynchronous I/O?
 What kind of programs would prefer synchronous I/O?